astre471/astre471.github.io/_pages/index.md

 <!-- ## Launch: Go / No Go Status -->

-## April 26 2025 Launch: CANCELLED
+## May 3 2025 Launch: CANCELLED

 <!--
 Saturday April 26 launch status: **Go for launch!** 🚀 -->

-Delayed due to weather.
-We will try again next week with our rain date.
+Cancelled due to weather.
+We will try again later this month.

-Please check again next week for our rain date status!

 <!--
 See you on [the field](https://goo.gl/maps/yjeWsc4JSsDdpZwLA) from 1pm - 5pm!